child proof laptop

 The best ways to keep your children from misusing electronic devices are to set up separate restricted accounts for kids, use parental control settings and restrict their online accounts using allowlists.

 Kids are curious little creatures.
 However, this curiosity can land them in dangerous situations if not supervised.
-So if you have young children running around under your roof, it’s time for you to to childproof your laptop, tablet, and other tech devices.
+So if you have young children running around under your roof, it’s time for you to learn how to set up child protection on a computer, tablet or other tech device.

 First, if your child has been doing distance learning lately, you may have noticed that the device formerly known as “your” computer has been conscripted for their studies.
 It’s time to make peace with this fact!